Yolo Jordan

 Day 03: Amman – As Salt - Madaba - Um rasas - Petra

-Breakfast.
-As-Salt UNESCO World Heritage Site .Next ,visit Madaba, a city known for its Byzantine and Umayyad mosaics, especially a large Byzantine-era mosaic map of the Holy Land, the famous 6th century Mosaic map , visit St. George’s Church, now a Greek Orthodox basilica, home of the enormous Madaba Mosaic Map., Umm ar-Rasas, inscribed as a UNESCO World Heritage Site, these ruins show a mix of Roman, Byzantine and early Muslim architecture.
+Continue to visit the mosaic city of Madaba, where an ancient map of the Holy Land is set on the floor of Saint George's Church.
+Umm ar Rasas, inscribed as a UNESCO World Heritage Site, these ruins show a mix of Roman, Byzantine and early Muslim architecture.
 Among its treasures is the largest church mosaic floor in the country; newer discoveries are possible as the site has not been completely excavated.
-Continue to Petra , overnight
+Continue to Petra for overnight

 Day 04: Petra